caelaintrtas/receipt-processor/README.md

 # Receipt Processor Web Service
-This is a FastAPI-based web service that proccesses receipts and awards points.
+This is a Python-based FastAPI web service that processes receipts and awards points.

 ## Setup Instructions